 “It’s just so practical,” Hunter says.
 “You take everything out of the room one category at a time and not worry about who gave it to you or where it came from.
 You just focus on the joy it brings.”

-It may be practical, but the very idea of holding every single item in my kids’ playroom was overwhelming.
+It might be practical, but the very idea of holding every single item in my kids’ playroom was overwhelming.
 How would I get my kids to help me?
 Was a 6-year-old even capable of making such heavy decisions?

 After consulting the experts, three rules proved crucial to Kondo-ing our playroom.